SUMMER STRINGS CAMP

 Jenaesha Iwaasa Browder

-CAMP DIRECTOR & INSTRUCTOR
+CAMP DIRECTOR & CELLO FACULTY

 Jenaesha Iwaasa Browder is an alumni of the Rice University Shepherd School of Music.
 From Rice she earned both a Master’s degree in cello performance and a Bachelor’s degree double majoring in cello performance and music theory for which she received a Distinction in Undergraduate Research and Creative Work award.
 She has performed as a chamber musician and soloist in Canada, Italy, and throughout the United States including a guest performance on NPR’s “From the Top.”
 Jenaesha enjoys performing in a variety of styles and genres.
 She is a founding member of the string quartet Quartetrachord and performs regularly as a solo artist and with the Wenatchee Valley Symphony.